Roman festivals: List of festivals by month

 Following is a month-by-month list of Roman festivals and games that had a fixed place on the calendar.
 For some, the date on which they were first established is recorded.
-A deity's festival often marked the anniversary (dies natalis, "birthday") of the founding of a temple, or a rededication after a major renovation.
+A deity's festival often marks the anniversary (dies natalis, "birthday") of the founding of a temple, or a rededication after a major renovation.
 Festivals not named for deities are thought to be among the oldest on the calendar.

 Some religious observances were monthly.
 The first day of the month was the Kalends (or Calends, from which the English word "calendar" derives).
 Each Kalends was sacred to Juno, and the Regina sacrorum ("Queen of the Rites," a public priestess) marked the day by presiding over a sacrifice to the goddess.
 Originally a pontiff and the Rex sacrorum reported the sighting of the new moon, and the pontiff announced whether the Nones occurred on the 5th or 7th of that month.
 On the Nones, announcements were made regarding events to take place that month; with the exception of the Poplifugia, no major festivals were held before the Nones, though other ceremonies, such as anniversaries of temple dedications, might be carried out.
 The Ides (usually the 13th, or in a few months the 15th) were sacred to Jupiter.
 On each Ides, a white lamb was led along the Via Sacra to the Capitolium for sacrifice to Jupiter.

 The list also includes other notable public religious events such as sacrifices and processions that were observed annually but are neither feriae nor dies natales.
 Unless otherwise noted, the calendar is that of H.H.
 Scullard, Festivals and Ceremonies of the Roman Republic.